Azerbaijan violates ceasefire for 25 times

-Yerevan /Mediamax/.
-During the day and on the night of January 30 Azerbaijan violated the ceasefire regime for about 25 times on NK-Azerbaijan Line of Contact.
+Yerevan/Mediamax/.
+During the day and on the night of February 6 Azerbaijan violated the ceasefire regime for 25 times on NK-Azerbaijan Line of Contact.

-More than 290 shots from fire weapons of different caliber, including sniper rifles, were released in the direction of the Armenian positions.
+More than 28 shots were released in the direction of the Armenian positions from fire weapons of different caliber, including sniper rifles.

-Azerbaijani Armed Forces most intensively applied sniper rifles in the Southern and Eastern directions, releasing total 56 shots.
+Azerbaijani Armed Forces fired from Istiglal and SVD sniper rifles most intensively in the Southern, Eastern and Northeastern directions, releasing total 30 shots.

-Vanguard units of NKR Defense Army returned fire only in case of strict necessity.

 CommentsDear visitors, You can place your opinion on the material using your Facebook account.
 Please, be polite and follow our simple rules: you are not allowed to make off - topic comments, place advertisements, use abusive and filthy language.
 The editorial staff reserves the right to moderate and delete comments in case of breach of the rules.